F-1 and J-1 students must maintain full-time enrollment to keep their visa status active throughout their program of study in the United States.

 Vacation Term

-• Typically taken in summer, if summer is not the first time and the student will continue in their program after summer
+- Typically taken in summer, if summer is not the first term and the student will continue in their program after summer

 Students on a vacation term can choose to: